ProfMoo/home/README.md

 The [home-operations](https://discord.gg/home-operations) Discord group has been a huge inspiration for this repository.
 In particular, the repos by [onedr0p](https://github.com/onedr0p/home-ops), [bjw-s](https://github.com/bjw-s/home-ops), and [buroa](https://github.com/buroa/k8s-gitops).

-One major change from the typical home operations Discord setup is my desire to setup the Kuberntes clusters in VMs.
+One major change from the typical home operations Discord setup is my desire to setup the Kubernetes clusters in VMs.
 For those repositories, I drew great inspiration from the two repos [here](https://github.com/zimmertr/TJs-Kubernetes-Service) and [here](https://github.com/kubebn/talos-proxmox-kaas).

 ## TODO